 The Reserve Price is the seller's minimum acceptable price at auction and the figure below which the Auctioneer cannot sell.
 The reserve price is not disclosed and remains confidential between the seller and the Auctioneer.
 Both the guide price and the reserve price can be subject to change up to and including the day of the auction.
 Professional advice must be taken in relation to any lot in which there is an interest.

 For lots where viewings are arranged, these are carried out on a block basis and are published in all advertising and in the auction catalogue.
-Any prospective purchaser is welcome at these viewing sessions and should the scheduled appointments be inconvenient, alternative arrangements can sometimes be made.
+Any prospective purchaser is welcome at these viewing sessions.
 Any interest must be registered with Phillip Arnold Auctioneers in order that prospective purchasers may be kept informed as to the progress of the sale.

 A legal pack is requested from each of the vendor's solicitors and this contains copies of all legal papers, which will be required by any prospective purchasers for them to make an informed decision regarding the purchase of any lot.
 The pack will generally include office copy entries and plans, the relevant local authority search, leases (if applicable), Special Conditions of Sale, replies to pre-contract enquiries and any other relevant documents.